Ichthyostega/yoshimi-test/README.md

 For the verification of run times, it is necessary to `--calibrate` your setup at least once initially.
 Recommendation is to repeat that *platform calibration* after performing the Testsuite about 10 times.
-Please read the chapter [Speed and Timing measurements]<#speed-and-timing-measurements> to understand what this entails.
+Please read the chapter [Speed and Timing measurements](#speed-and-timing-measurements) to understand what this entails.